Egg Omelet (1 Large) and Rice Idli (Hommade) (1 Serving)

 How to consume egg omelet, rice idli without glucose spikes

-Incorporate high-fiber vegetables such as spinach, bell peppers, or tomatoes into your egg omelet to slow down the absorption of carbohydrates.
+Incorporate non-starchy vegetables into your omelet, such as spinach, bell peppers, or tomatoes, to increase fiber content and slow down carbohydrate absorption.

 Find Glucose response for your favourite foods